This equipment is available for use within the Library only.

 Quick Print stations include:

-Second and third floors of library.
+Third and fourth floors of library.

 Catalog Stations allow students to conveniently browse our online library catalog, or check email.